QuidLabs/Moulinette/README.md

 and get distributed to insurers);
 contract can't insure more than
-the total value of sUSDe staked
+the total value of dollars staked
 as insurance capital (earning
 pro rata rewards & liabilities).

 The cost of insurance is votable
 by insurers...using a weighted
-median of their sUSDe stakes.
+median of their staked dollars.
 The range is 1-9% (lumpsum).